-Montenegro convicted in 2003 Nebojša Ranisavljević from Serbia, a soldier of the RS Army from BiH Višegrad brigade, for participation in the abduction and subsequent murder of passengers from the train in Štrpci, BiH, on 27 February 1993.
-Among the victims of the crime were also citizens of the Republic of Montenegro.
-Ranisavljević was arrested by the Montenegrin police in October 1996 and put in custody.
-The trial was held in the Republic of Montenegro, as per the decision of the then Federal Court of the FRY on the conflict of jurisdiction between the courts of the Republic of Serbia and the Republic of Montenegro.
-Ranisavljević was sentenced to 15 years in prison for the war crime against civilian population.
-In the course of the investigation, he confessed to the crime by a detailed testimony, which he later claimed before the court was given under duress caused by police torture.
-Lead to the detailed testimony of the detailed that there were no traces of torture on his body.
-The judgment was based predominantly on the testimony of the defendant, but also on the testimony of several witnesses and other evidence.
-The trial began in May 1998, the first instance verdict was reached only four years later, on 9 September 2002, and confirmed on 19 November 2003.
+Montenegro convicted in 2003 Nebojša Ranisavljević from Serbia, a soldier of the RS Army from BiH Višegrad brigade, for participation in the abduction and subsequent murder of passengers from the train in Štrpci, BiH, on 27 February 1993.16 Among the victims of the crime were also citizens of the Republic of Montenegro.17 Ranisavljević was arrested by the Montenegrin police in October 1996 and put in custody.
+The trial was held in the Republic of Montenegro, as per the decision of the then Federal Court of the FRY on the conflict of jurisdiction between the courts of the Republic of Serbia and the Republic of Montenegro.18 Ranisavljević was sentenced to 15 years in prison for the war crime against civilian population.
+In the course of the investigation, he confessed to the crime by a detailed testimony, which he later claimed before the court was given under duress caused by police torture.19 The doctor who examined Ranisavljević testified that there were no traces of torture on his body.
+The judgment was based predominantly on the testimony of the defendant, but also on the testimony of several witnesses and other evidence.20 The trial began in May 1998, the first instance verdict was reached only four years later, on 9 September 2002, and confirmed on 19 November 2003.21